Reliable Services overview

 - Some scenarios and examples of when to use Reliable Services and how they are written.

 Reliable Services is one of the programming models available on Service Fabric.
-The other is the Reliable Actor programming model, which provides a virtual Actor programming model on top of the Reliable Services model.
-For more information on the Reliable Actors programming model, see Introduction to Service Fabric Reliable Actors.
+Another is the Reliable Actor programming model, which provides a Virtual Actor application framework on top of the Reliable Services model.
+For more information on Reliable Actors, see Introduction to Service Fabric Reliable Actors.

 Service Fabric manages the lifetime of services, from provisioning and deployment through upgrade and deletion, via Service Fabric application management.